C. R. Boxer

-Sir Charles Ralph Boxer FBA GCIH (8 March 1904 – 27 April 2000) was a British historian of Dutch and Portuguese maritime and colonial history, especially in relation to South Asia and the Far East.
+Sir Charles Ralph Boxer (8 March 1904 – 27 April 2000) was a British historian of Dutch and Portuguese maritime and colonial history, especially in relation to South Asia and the Far East.
 In Hong Kong he was the chief spy for the British army intelligence in the years leading up to World War II.

 Early life

-Charles Ralph Boxer was born at Sandown on the Isle of Wight in 1904.
+Charles Ralph Boxer was born at Sandown on the Isle of Wight, Hampshire in 1904.
 On his father's side, he was a descendant of an illustrious British family that had served in command positions in every British war since the French Revolution.
 Boxer's father Colonel Hugh Edward Richard Boxer served in the Lincolnshire Regiment and had been killed at the Second Battle of Ypres in 1915.
 While his father's family may have been of Huguenot origin, the family of his mother, Jane Patterson, hailed from Scotland.
 Her forebears became successful pastoralists in 19th century Tasmania and in Australia.